 An unrepentant heart is one of the toughest issues I have when trying to financially counsel non-believers.
 They’re more than willing to listen to biblical wisdom when it comes to their money because they see how it can fix their immediate problems and that’s what they want.
 For some, the difficulty comes when the solution requires a change in behavior that conflicts with their heart.
 If they love their lifestyle or their possessions more than the idea of being out of debt, they will give up and say it’s not worth it.
 For others, they may persevere and eventually get their house in order only to then submit to their sinful desires from a more sound financial position.
 In either case, we see the same result, which is sinful living that fails to glorify God.
 We can’t look at either situation and feel like we’ve succeeded.

-I often say that money is only a tool, but as such, it is also a key indicator of the condition of our soul.
+Money is only a tool, but as such, it is also a key indicator of the condition of our soul.
 When our soul desires evil, it will use all tools at its disposal to accomplish evil.
 Making changes to the type or availability of different tools will not change the result of what that person will do with them.
 When it comes to money, some people are actually better off when they have very little of it.
 Without proper wisdom and a heart that desires God, wealth can be even more destructive than poverty.
 We can’t change a person’s heart on our own, but we know the One who can.
 The financial troubles of the world around us often opens people to hearing God’s Word.
 Our financial classes should strive to cure all that ails the individual.
 If we focus solely on the financial problems, we are merely polishing the external and leaving the soul to rot.
 We need to minister to the soul by teaching the gospel message at the same time that we share biblical financial wisdom.

 Brad Graber, CFP® has been working with clients on personal financial planning and investment issues since 1996.
 He invests his time mentoring and educating individuals on ways to be better stewards of the resources God has entrusted to them.